Suebi: Language

 While there is uncertainty about the languages of the first tribes identified by Romans as Germani, the Suebi are generally agreed to have spoken one or more Germanic languages within the West Germanic group.
-Modern languages which have evolved at least partly from Suebian languages include standard German itself, and also Alemannic German, including Swabian, Alsatian and Swiss German, and Bavarian and Austrian German.
+Modern languages which have evolved at least partly from Suebian languages include standard German itself, and also Alemannic German on the one hand, including Swabian, Alsatian and Swiss German, and Bavarian and Austrian German on the other hand.

 The divisions of early West Germanic are a subject of scholarly debate.
 By the early Middle Ages, West Germanic was spoken not only by peoples known to have Suebian roots, such as the Langobards and Alemanni, but also by Franks, Saxons, Frisians, Anglo-Saxons, and Thuringians who were never called Suebi.
 In late classical times, the southern dialects associated with Suebian histories experienced the High German consonant shift that defines modern High German languages.
 However, before the advent of this consonant shift, the dialects of all or most West Germanic speakers are believed to have already been in a single West Germanic dialect continuum.
 High German can't therefore simply be equated to Suebian ancestry or ethnicity.
 According to Volker Harm, the relative unification of West Germanic before the consonant shift must instead be a result of the population movements of the fourth and fifth centuries, which involved the mixing of peoples into large new groups.

 In contrast, in the 20th century it was often assumed based on non-linguistic evidence that the Suebian dialects must have already been distinct from Frankish dialects even before the consonant shift.
 According to this scheme, based on the work of Friedrich Maurer: